Rating:

-Redpaw PowerEdge Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Redpaw PowerEdge Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Redpaw PowerEdge product line lists three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Redpaw PowerEdge product line lists 2 dry dog foods.

-Redpaw PowerEdge 32K was selected to represent the other products in the line for this review.
+Redpaw PowerEdge 32K was selected to represent both products in the line for this review.

 Redpaw PowerEdge 32K